Xmiler/scanbot_test_task/README.md

 2. I augmented data sampling strategy with color jittering, noise and geometry (rotation + perspective).
 Then I finetuned CNN from `9a23351` with reduced learning rate.
 It works better on semi-real sample (than v1.0.0) and starts to work on a real one.

 Based on these observation I think the core impact on quality is a closing gap between real photo and synthetic one.
-One can see that false accepts [there](`dataset_demo.ipynb`) are objects that CNN didn't see before during training: stamp and hand.
+One can see that false accepts [here](`dataset_demo.ipynb`) are objects that CNN didn't see before during training: stamp and hand.

 # Nov 19, 2019 - Version 1.0.0
 This is initial version of the "<"-segmentation subtask.
 It introduces base implementation of data synthesis module (see `dataset_demo.ipynb`) and training procedure.